-The air system shown in Figs. 1A-C, 4D, and 5E was established as previously described (Takahashi et al., 2002).
-To determine the root hydrotropic bending, we carefully cut off each Arabidopsis root grown on agar together with the agar block; the cut agar block with one seedling was photographed using a stereomicroscope and analysed with ImageJ software.
-The agar-sorbitol system shown in Figs. 1D-F, 4A-C, and 4E was established as previously described (Takahashi et al., 2002).
-To determine the root hydrotropic bending, we photographed the square plates using a digital Nikon camera D7100 and analysed the images using ImageJ.
-The direction of gravity was considered 0 degrees, and the angle of deviation from the direction of gravity was determined as the hydrotropic angles of roots in both systems (Fig. 1).
+hydrotropic bending, we carefully cut off each Arabidopsis root grown on agar together with the agar block; the cut agar block with one seedling was photographed using a stereomicroscope and analysed with ImageJ software.
+The agar-sorbitol system shown in Figs 1D-F and 4A-C, E was established as previously described (Takahashi et al., 2002).
+To determine the root hydrotropic bending, we photographed the square plates using a digital camera (Nikon D7100) and analysed the images using ImageJ.
+The direction of gravity was considered 0°, and the angle of deviation from the direction of gravity was determined as the hydrotropic angles of roots in both systems (Fig. 1).
 The agar-glycerol system shown in Fig. 2 was established as previously described by Eapen et al. (2003).
-Roots were photographed using a digital Nikon camera D7100, and images were analysed using ImageJ to measure the length of roots.
+Roots were photographed using a digital camera (Nikon D7100), and images were analysed using ImageJ to measure the length of roots.

-The sand system for oblique orientation hydrotropism (SSO) shown in Figs. 3A-D and 5F consisted of a square plate $(10 \times 10 \times 1.5 \text{ cm})$ filled with sand (approximately 210 g).
-The sand had previously been passed through a sieve with a 0.8 mm mesh, sifted, and washed 3-5times with water, followed by autoclaving and drying for two days at 65°C. Six-day-old seedlings grown under normal conditions (half-strength MS medium) were transplanted onto square plates equipped with square holes $(1.5 \times 1.5 \text{ mm}, L \times W)$ in the medium plate, and covered with sand taking care not to damage roots; the sand was immediately saturated with approximately 55 mL distilled water (pH 6.3).
+The sand system for oblique orientation hydrotropism (SSO) shown in Figs 3A-D and 5F consisted of a square plate $(10\times10\times1.5 \text{ cm})$ filled with sand (approximately 210 g).
+The sand had previously been passed through a sieve with a 0.8 mm mesh, sifted, and washed three to five times with water, followed by autoclaving and drying for 2 d at 65 °C. Six-day-old seedlings grown under normal conditions (half-strength MS medium) were transplanted onto square plates equipped with square holes $(1.5\times1.5 \text{ mm}, L\timesW)$ in the medium plate, and covered with sand taking care not to damage the roots; the sand was immediately saturated with approximately 55 ml distilled water (pH 6.3).
 To maintain a high water content, we fully covered the plate with a lid.
 To establish experimental water potential gradients, we covered the left half of the plate with sterile gauze; the right half of the plate was sealed with plastic film, which prevented evaporation.
-To maintain the water content gradient in the hydrostimulated chamber for a relatively long period of time, we supplied 10 mL water only to the right side of the plate through an injection port 5 and 7 days after transplantation.
+To maintain the water content gradient in the hydrostimulated chamber for a relatively long period of time, we supplied 10 ml water only to the right side of the plate through an injection port 5 and 7 d after transplantation.
 The chambers were held at an angle of 25 degrees from the vertical axis to promote root growth along the transparent bottom side of the plate.
-Then the device was placed in a growth chamber with a relative humidity of 60% at 22°C.
+Then the device was placed in a growth chamber with a relative humidity of 60% at 22 $^{\circ}$ C.